-I specialize in helping men and women, ages 40+, who are at risk of developing dementia or Alzheimer’s to get off the hamster wheel of hopelessness and despair and instead reclaim their health and live an active, independent, and fulfilling life.
-I founded Accelerating Wellness over 10 years ago to help my clients make sustainable lifestyle changes and optimize their cognitive health, physical health, and mental/emotional health.
+I specialize in helping men and women, ages 40+, who are at risk of developing dementia or Alzheimer’s to regain their hope, reclaim their health, and live an active, independent, and fulfilling life.
+I founded Accelerating Wellness over 10 years ago to help my clients optimize their cognitive health, physical health, and mental/emotional health.

 "I highly recommend Michael Sanders as a health coach for helping people navigate the lifestyle changes needed to implement the Bredesen Protocol.
 Michael is a true professional.

 He is warm, genuine, and has excellent communication skills, as well as a depth of knowledge and experience as a health coach.
 Most importantly he cares about his client's success and works diligently to help them achieve their goals."

 - Cynthia Libert, M.D.
 Functional Medicine for the Brain & Body

 Live an Active

 The group wellness program is for you if you’d like to travel with a small, intimate community that allows you to learn how to create more hope, healing, and self-care as you navigate from where you are currently to where you truly want to be.

 Alzheimer's disease and dementia starts in the brain 20 to 30 years before the onset of symptoms.
 You have ample time to intervene if you are in your 40's, 50's or 60’s.

 Your risk of developing dementia and diabetes may be higher if you are insulin resistant.
 By testing your fasting insulin level, fasting glucose, and your hemoglobin A1c, we'll know if you are insulin resistant.